neamielualarau/StudyLib-Downloader-Script/README.md

 # StudyLib Downloader Script

+Thanks to rh45-one and his original good work which saved me a lot of time, time to give back what I took ;)

 A tool that helps you download documents from StudyLib websites for educational purposes only.
 Available as Tampermonkey script.
 Please respect copyright laws and the terms of service of StudyLib.

 ## ✅ Update
 The downloader is using now a direct PDF.js implementation.
 In the new version, the PDF source is stored directly in a data-src attribute of a div with the ID viewer.
 To address it, we need to use data-src.
+In this fork I deleted all unnecesary files for this script purpose, also removed Tampermonkey autoinstall function only because I'm not good enough to make it work and the time was also an issue.

 ## Tampermonkey Script